*This post may contain affiliate links. Please see my disclosure for more details!*

 - Reese's Peanut Butter Cups

-4) Remove from the tin and decorate – I drizzle on the melted chocolate and melted peanut butter (Melt the chocolate in 30 second bursts in a heatproof bowl, and melt the peanut butter in 10 second bursts), then added some whipped cream, halved Reese’s Peanut Butter Cups, and some Reese’s Pieces!
+- Remove from the tin and decorate – I drizzle on the melted peanut butter (melt the peanut butter in 10 second bursts), then added some whipped cream (whip together the cream and icing sugar), halved Reese’s Peanut Butter Cups, and some Reese’s Pieces!

 Find my other Cheesecake & No-Bake Recipes on my Recipes Page!